pluja/Selfhosted-Google-Photos-Alternative/01-Setting-Up-The-Server.md

 Now we will configure SSH so we can control the RPI from another computer and we will also deactivate the password and root login for SSH for security.

-To generate a private+public key pair on *NIX systems, launch this command on the local machine (not RPI-4):
+To generate a private+public key pair on *NIX systems, launch this command on the local machine (not RPI):

 `ssh-keygen -t rsa`

 You can use the default folder destination for the keys.
-Then you will need to copy the generated keys to the remote machine (RPI-4):
+Then you will need to copy the generated keys to the remote machine (RPI):

 `ssh-copy-id -i $HOME/.ssh/id_rsa.pub ubuntu@192.168.1.221`

-Now you are ready to connect via SSH to the RPI-4:
+Now you are ready to connect via SSH to the RPI:

 `ssh ubuntu@192.168.1.221`

 Now we will edit the SSH config to make it more secure:

 `sudo vim /etc/ssh/sshd_config`

 You will need to find the following variables and set the values to the ones you can see here: